By: Julio Olmo

 Yet MJ, ever the gentleman, has led bygones remain bygones.

-You still the GOAT, MJ!
+You still the GOAT, in my book, MJ!